-Bitcoin is a relatively new e-currency payment system that is not operated by a centralized government authority like most other currencies.
+Bitcoin is one of many e-currency payment systems that is not operated by a centralized government authority like most other currencies.
 Popular for online payments and transfers due to its built-in encryption and security methods, Bitcoin has captured the attention of many non-traditionalists and tech-minded people.
-It has also captured the attention of the Canada Revenue Agency, who has altered existing tax codes to help address profits and transactions associated with virtual currencies.
+It has also captured the attention of the CRA, who has altered existing tax codes to help address profits and transactions associated with virtual currencies.

 Trade and Barter Transactions With Virtual Currencies

 Transactions made with bitcoins or other virtual currency are covered by the section of the tax code that governs barter and trade transactions.

 Under this portion of the tax code, you must declare any income received or expenses made, regardless of whether any actual cash was tied to the transaction.

 For example, if you run a daycare and you accept eggs, bitcoins or any other type of trade in exchange for child care, you still are required to report these transactions on your income taxes.
 Since you can’t declare bitcoins, eggs or other material items on your tax form, you must declare the typical dollar amount that you would have otherwise claimed for those services.

 If you usually charge $200 per week for daycare services, you must declare $200 as income on your return — even if you accepted different types of payment.
 Similarly, the person who provided you with the trade may declare the $200 as an expense on their income tax return.

 Using Virtual Currency for Your Business